 Here's a great quote from this link: “One might conclude from reading the Book of Judges that the problem was the absence of a king in Israel: “In those days there was no king in Israel; everyone did what was right in his own eyes” (Judges 21:25).
 In First Samuel, Israel will get her king.
 Saul, Israel’s first king, will be the kind of king the people want, and prove to be the king Israel deserves.
 David, Israel’s second king, will replace Saul.
 He is God’s kind of king, a man after God’s heart.
 First Samuel tells the story of fascinating people like Hannah and Samuel, like Saul and David.
 There is never a dull moment in this masterfully well written history.
 The book closes with the death of Saul, and thus the end of David’s flight from the hand of Saul, who seeks to kill him as an enemy.”

-Worship God: Today's readings in reminded me of Third Day's song "Show Me Your Glory:"
+Worship Video: Today's readings reminded me of Third Day's song "Show Me Your Glory:"

 Do you want God to show you His Glory?
 Click here for Glory!